Wikia/guidelines/Python/CodingConventions.md

 This list contains differences, additions, and clarifications to the above documents.

 * [PEP 8] suggests a line length limit of 80 characters.
-It also says that if you "strongly prefer a longer line length", then you should use 100 characters.
+However, it also says that if you "strongly prefer a longer line length", then you should use 100 characters.
 This is the convention we follow at Wikia.
 See the ["max line length" section of PEP 8] for more details.
 * Use `UpperCamelCase` for class names.
 * Use `lowercase` or `lowercase_with_underscores` for function, method, and variable names.
 For short names, maximum two words, joined lowercase may be used (e.g. `filename`).
 For long names